jatkin-wasti/python_json_exchange_rate/README.md

             print(f"€1 is worth {rates_dict['rates'][key]} {key}")

 ```
+ We must include the ```['rates']``` index as we are working with a nested dictionary.
+Therefore, we must tell
+ python to look for key value pairs stored in the ```'rates'``` key
 - To run the methods we will create an instance of the class and run the rates_by_country method
 ```
 # Creating an instance of the class to test if it works
 test = ExchangeRates()
 test.rates_by_country()
 ```
-- When run, this nicely outputs the exchange rates for each country.
+- When run, this should nicely output the exchange rates for each country.
 Good job!